You can't always get what you want: towards user-controlled privacy on Android: MobHide local anonymization

 Furthermore, we also evaluated the compatibility of \toolname{} for the leading analytics services during the experimental phase.
 In detail, we tracked the acceptance rate of the anonymized requests by the analytics back-end services.
-Table \ref{tab:perc_accepted_requests} shows the percentage of the accepted requests for the ten most used analytics hosts.
-On average, the acceptance rate of most of the analytics services like Google ADS and Facebook is above $94.9\%$.
-The only notable exception is the Firebase Analytics services (i.e., \textit{firebaseinstallations.googleapis.com} and \textit{firebaseremoteconfig.googleapis.com}) that systematically deny almost all the anonymized requests sent by \toolname{}.
+Table \ref{tab:perc_accepted_requests} shows the percentage of anonymized events accepted by the ten most used analytics services.
+On average, the acceptance rate of most of the analytics services like Google ADS and Facebook is above $93.69\%$.
+The only notable exception is the Firebase Analytics services that systematically deny almost all the anonymized events sent by \toolname{}.
 Such a limitation is due to the usage of a proprietary format called \textit{protobuf} \cite{protobuf} to serialize the network requests delivered to the back-end services.
-In the current implementation of \toolname{}, we could not reconstruct the network requests using the \textit{protobuf} protocol, thereby causing a significant drop in the acceptance rate.
+Unfortunately, without an a-priory knowledge of the structure of the protobuf request, it is not possible to successfully parse the data \cite{protobuf_guide}.
+Thus, \toolname{} is not able to correctly process the requests, causing a significant drop in the acceptance rate.
+Still, it is worth noticing that the dynamic testing phase confirms that the failure in the acceptance of the anonymized events does not interfere with the normal execution of any of the AUTs.

 \textbf{Evaluation of the Anonymization Process.} During the experimental phase, \toolname{} was able to anonymize more than $200k$ requests.
 Listing \ref{lst:example_of_request} depicts an example of a request generated by an analytics library.
 The request contains several information regarding the network connection, device, and location.
 This information can be divided into QID (i.e., \textit{network mode}, \textit{operator}, \textit{country}, \textit{language}, \textit{device}, \textit{model}, \textit{os}, \textit{local IP}, \textit{bssid}, and \textit{ssid}) or EI (i.e., \textit{mac address}, \textit{hardware\_id}, and \textit{device\_id}).
 Moreover, the request contains also information about the event generated by the user (i.e., \texttt{AddToCart}) and additional details about it (i.e., \textit{contents}, \textit{id\_content}, \textit{price}, and \textit{content\_type}).